Best Walkie Talkie for Kids Android Central 2021

 Privacy, signal strength, and battery savings are a few of the braggables in the Fayagoo FRS/GMRS.
 Equipped with 22 channels, kids can always find a strong signal, no matter where you live or travel.
 Additionally, the channels are backed by 38 sub-codes to minimize the odds of others communicating on the same frequency.

 The simple interface on these two-way radios is perfect for kids three years of age and up.
 More advanced features are also present, including a backlit display, flashlight, earpiece connection, channel auto scan, and VOX.
 Kids can even choose from 10 customizable ring tones.
 My favorite feature though, is the battery saving mode.
 An auto shut off turns the unit off after a set time, so you don't chew through batteries.
+USB charging is quick and convenient.
 Love it!

 The size of these walkie talkies screams "toy!"
 They're well-made, function great, look classy, and have impressive features, but they are so very tiny.
 They're perfect for younger kids with small hands, but those approaching their teen years may not appreciate the form factor.
 There's a lot of high-quality features packed in these, and for that reason, these are one of my favorite sets of walkie talkies for kids today.